 What is the Chi-Square Test of Independence?

-The Chi-Square Test of Independence is also known as Pearson's Chi-Square, Chi-Squared, or c². c is the Greek letter Chi.
-The Chi-Square Test has two major fields of application: 1) goodness of fit test and 2) test of independence.
+The Chi-Square Test of Independence is also known as Pearson’s Chi-Square and has two major applications: 1) goodness of fit test and 2) test of independence.

-First, the Chi-Square Test can test whether the distribution of a variable in a sample is approximately equal in each cell.
+First, the Chi-Square Test can test whether the frequencies of a categorical variable are equal across categories.

-Second, the Chi-Square Test can be used to test of independence between two variables.
-That means that it tests whether one variable is independent from another one.
-In other words, it tests whether or not a statistically significant relationship exists between a dependent and an independent variable.
-When used as test of independence, the Chi-Square Test is applied to a contingency table, or cross tabulation (sometimes called crosstabs for short).
+Second, the Chi-Square Test can be used to test of independence between two categorical variables.
+Specifically, it tests whether the frequencies of one categorical variable differ across levels of another categorical variable.
+In other words, it tests whether or not a statistically significant relationship exists between the two variables.

 Typical questions answered with the Chi-Square Test of Independence are as follows:

-In more academic terms, most quantities that are measured can be proven to have a distribution that approximates a Chi-Square distribution.
-Pearson's Chi Square Test of Independence is an approximate test.
-This means that the assumptions for the distribution of a variable are only approximately Chi-Square.
+Pearson’s Chi Square Test of Independence is an approximate test.
+This means that the distribution of test statistics produced by this analysis only approximate the Chi-Square distribution.
 This approximation improves with large sample sizes.
-However, it poses a problem with small sample sizes, for which a typical cut-off point is an expected cell size below five.
+However, it poses a problem with small sample sizes, such as when expected cell sizes are below five.

 Taking this into consideration, Fisher developed an exact test for contingency tables with small samples.
-Exact tests do not approximate a theoretical distribution, as in this case Chi-Square distribution.
-Fisher's exact test calculates all needed information from the sample using a hypergeocontinuous-level distribution.
+Exact tests do not need to approximate a theoretical distribution, such as the Chi-Square distribution.
+In Fisher’s exact test, the exact distribution of possible outcomes is known, so the p-value produced by the test represents the exact probability of obtaining an outcome as extreme as the observed result under the null hypothesis that the two nominal variables are independent.

-When applied to a research problem, however, this difference might simply have a smaller impact on the results.
-The rule of thumb is to use exact tests with sample sizes less than ten.
-Also both Fisher's exact test and Pearson's Chi-Square Test of Independence can be easily calculated with statistical software such as Intellectus Statistics.
+A rule of thumb is to use exact tests with sample sizes less than ten.
+Both Fisher’s exact test and Pearson’s Chi-Square Test of Independence can be easily calculated with statistical software such as Intellectus Statistics.